How to repair downspouts

 How often should I inspect my downspouts?

-It's a good idea to inspect your downspouts at least once or twice a year, such as in the spring and fall.
+It's a good idea to inspect your downspouts at least once or twice a year, or after any major storms.

 Connect with certified professionals in your area